Struvite: Wastewater treatment

 Having struvite scale in a wastewater treatment system can lead to great inefficiency within the plant or operation due to clogging of the pipes, pumps and equipment.
 There have been a few options to solve this issue, including replacing the pipes, or using a hydro-jetter or a mechanical grinder to clear them.
 But many lines can be underground and either of these options implies considerable downtime and labor.

 Chemical cleaning is now predominately used to clear systems of struvite.
 Chemical cleaning products have been developed to remove and prevent struvite with minimal downtime.

-Even a chemical-free, electric method of removing and preventing struvite has been developed and tested successfully at wastewater treatment plants in the USA.
-The electronic sine wave it produces is sent through the water in the pipe and is therefore effective on underground piping as well.
+Also, a chemical-free, electrical method of removing and preventing struvite has been developed and tested successfully at wastewater treatment plants in the US.
+An electronic sine wave is sent through the water in the pipe, and is effective on underground piping as well.

 Uses

+Fertiliser

 Use of struvite as an agricultural fertilizer was first described in 1857.
 It contains phosphorus and nitrogen, two of the three major plant macronutrients, with magnesium being a minor macronutrient as well.
 Struvite can be produced from urine by adjusting pH (often just by waiting for urease-producing bacteria to work) and adding magnesium.
 There is considerable interest in the utility of urine-derived struvite as a fertilizer in austere situations.

+Fire retardant

+Struvite is an active inorganic flame retardant.
+Zurich researchers have found that ureolytic protein bodies derived from watermelon seeds control struvite crystallization to produce large crystals.
+Construction panels of struvite-treated waste softwood sawdust homogeneously distributed in a hybrid composite are thereby given flame-retardant properties.
+The panels prove mechanically robust, lighter than equivalent cement-bonded particleboards, and with compressive strength.
+Efficient char-layer formation results in effective fire-shielding in internal walls.